djplaner/memex/docs/sense/CASA/design-of-vue-lj-casa-5.md

 ## Current work

+- [ ] Move the root component widget to under the active tabs

+    div#group_categories_tabs > div.ui-tabs-panel with aria-expanded=true

 - [ ] think about how/when to get all the discussion information for a group set

     First approach is to implement it within canvasApiData as a separate class/method/singleton, which can then be called from anywhere.
 Will start within the root component and evolve it from there. -- see [canvasApiData](#canvasapidata)